Color-line and Proper Color-line Graphs: Proper -color-line Graphs

 (ii) $\Rightarrow$ (iii): Let $G$ admit a clique partition $V(G)=A\cup B$ such that each vertex in $A$ has at most two neighbors in $B$ and each vertex in $B$ has at most two neighbors in $A$.
 Then each component of the bipartite graph $G'=G\setminus \left(E(A)\cup E(B)\right)$ is a path or an even cycle.
 Hence $G'=L(H')$ for some bipartite graph $H'$ in which each component is a path or an even cycle, and the edge set of $H'$ is partitioned into two matchings corresponding to vertices in $A$ and in $B$, respectively.
 Color the edges in one matching with color $1$ and the edges in the other matching with color $2$, and let $H$ be the obtained properly edge $2$-colored bipartite graph.
 Then, clearly, $G=\CL(H)$.

 (iii) $\Rightarrow$ (i): This implication is obvious. \end{proof}

-Since a co-bipartite graph may have many clique bipartitions, Proposition~\ref{prop:proper-2-color-line} does not immediately yield an efficient recognition for proper $2$-color-line graphs.
-Theorem~\ref{thm:proper-2-color-line} below gives a good characterization; see Fig.~\ref{fig:forbidden-proper-2-color-line} for the graphs $F_1, F_2, F_3$ and $F_4$.
+Since a co-bipartite graph may have many clique bipartitions, Proposition~\ref{prop:proper-2-color-line}~(ii) does not immediately yield an efficient recognition for proper $2$-color-line graphs.
+Theorem~\ref{thm:proper-2-color-line} below gives a good characterization; see Figure~\ref{fig:forbidden-proper-2-color-line} for the graphs $F_1, F_2, F_3$ and $F_4$.

 \begin{observation} None of $K_5-e, F_1, F_2, F_3$ and $F_4$ is a proper $2$-color-line graph. \end{observation}